microsoft/ray-on-aml/README.md

 "azureml-mlflow==1.48.0", "pyarrow==6.0.1", "dask==2022.2.0", "adlfs==2022.11.2", "fsspec==2022.11.0"])
 ```

-AML Job cluster: simply add ray-on-aml and ray component(s) among other dependencies to your conda file of
+For Job cluster: simply add ray-on-aml and ray component(s) among other dependencies to your conda file of
 azure ml job or azure ml pipeline.

 ```python